yokamots/PixPro4kRealtime/README.md

 If you locate Prefabs/PixPro4kSphere.prefab at your scene, you can locate a reversed sphere and project your connected fisheye camera image on the inside of it.

 ## Note
-I checked this assets work on Windows8.1, but did not check on other platforms.
+I checked these assets work on Windows (8.1 x64), but could not work on other platforms.